chef-boneyard/chef-web-docs-2016/step_knife/step_knife_node_run_list_add_recipe_with_cookbook.rst

 ..
 This is an included how-to.

-To add a recipe to a run list using the cookbook format, enter:
+To add a recipe to a run-list using the cookbook format, enter:

 .. code-block:: bash